ckan/ckan/doc/api.rst

 Overview
 ========

-The CKAN API is separated into two parts:
+The CKAN API is separated into three parts:

+* the Model API;
-* the Model API; and
+* the Search API; and
-* the Search API.
+* the Form API.

 The CKAN API follows the RESTful (Representational State Transfer) style.
 Published resources are separated both from the methods supported by the